-Raymond Chen is a Lead Academic Advising Director in the office of Academic Advising at Stanford, where he serves as an academic advisor for undergraduates.
+Raymond Chen is a Lead Undergraduate Advising Director in the office of Academic Advising at Stanford, where he serves as an academic advisor for undergraduates.
 His advising conversations with students include academic planning, exploring interests, identifying goals, choosing majors, assessing academic progress, connecting with faculty, enhancing study habits and other academic skills, finding opportunities for research and service, applying for grants and fellowships, navigating university requirements and policies, and other aspects of students' academic endeavors.
 Prior to joining Academic Advising in 2013, he was a postdoctoral scholar in the Department of Biochemistry at the Stanford University School of Medicine, where he used genomic approaches to study regulation of gene expression during differentiation of stem cells.

 Current Role at Stanford

-Lead Academic Advising Director
+Lead Undergraduate Advising Director

 Education & Certifications